Back to Podcast

 That’s been a really fun part of the business for me, especially when I’m working with someone who has the message but needs help figuring out their outline, chapter structure, and how to pull it all together.

-On the speaker development side, we also help people hone their message and make sure it’s a message that is relevant in the current marketplace — something audiences want to hear and clients will hire for.
+On the speaker development side, we also help people hone their message and make sure it’s relevant in the current marketplace—something audiences want to hear and clients will hire for.

 And like you said, getting your business set up as a speaker is so important.
 If you are a speaker, you are also an entrepreneur, especially if you’re on the consulting side.
 Your business has to be structured in a way that supports you, pays you properly, and allows you to grow.